Score Attack: A Lower Bound Technique for Optimal Differentially Private Learning: The Bradley-Terry-Luce Model

 \section{The Bradley-Terry-Luce Model}

 Rank aggregation based on pairwise comparisons is a common problem in a range of applications, including recommendation systems \cite{balakrishnan2012two}, sports tournaments \cite{masarotto2012ranking}, and education \cite{heldsinger2010using}.
-The Bradley-Terry-Luce (BTL) model is widely recognized as the most popular model for analyzing pairwise comparisons.
-In this section, we investigate parameter estimation with differential privacy in the BTL model, where each of the $n$ items is associated with an unobserved parameter that represents its ``strength" or ``quality".
+The Bradley-Terry-Luce (BTL) model is one of the most popular models for analyzing pairwise comparisons.
+In this section, we investigate parameter estimation with differential privacy in the BTL model, where each of the $n$ items is associated with an unobserved parameter that represents its ``strength'' or ``quality''.
 The probability of one item winning a comparison over another is determined by their latent parameters.
 The statistical problem is to estimate these parameters using the observed random comparison outcomes while preserving data privacy through differential privacy techniques.
 Accurate parameter estimation allows for the ranking of the items.

 Suppose there are $n$ items indexed by $[n] = \{1, 2, \cdots, n\}$.
 We observe comparisons between pairs of items as follows. \begin{itemize} \item A pair of items indexed by $1 \leq i < j \leq n$ is compared with probability $0 < p < 1$ and independent of any other pair.
-The $n$ items form a ``comparison graph" where an edge $(i,j)$ is present if and only if items $i$ and $j$ are compared.
+The $n$ items form a ``comparison graph'' where an edge $(i,j)$ is present if and only if items $i$ and $j$ are compared.
 Let $\mathcal G$ denote the edge set of this comparison graph. \item Each item $i$ is associated with a latent parameter $\theta_i \in [-1, 1]$.
 Given $\mathcal G$, the outcome of a comparison between items $i$ and $j$ is encoded by a Bernoulli random variable $Y_{ij}$ which takes the value $1$ if $i$ wins.
 The distribution of $Y_{ij}$ is independent of any other pair and determined by the latent parameters:

 \end{itemize} The goal is to estimate the latent parameters $\bth = \{\theta_i\}_{i \in [n]}$ based on the observed comparison outcomes $\{Y_{ij}\}_{(i, j) \in \mathcal G}$ with a differentially private algorithm.
-Here, we would like to protect the privacy of the comparison results for each individual given the algorithmic output.
-More specifically, two data sets are considered adjacent if and only if there exists one individual whose comparison outcomes in one data set differ from the same individual's outcomes in the other data set; the underlying comparison graph is assumed to be identical between adjacent data sets.
+Specifically, we aim to protect the privacy of each individual's comparison outcomes with respect to the algorithm's output.
+Two datasets are considered adjacent if they differ in the comparison outcomes of a single individual, while the underlying comparison graph remains unchanged between the datasets.

 Let the parameter space be denoted by $\Theta = \{\bth \in \R^n: \|\bth\|_\infty \leq 1\}$.
 The quantity of interest is the privacy-constrained minimax risk $\inf_{M \in \mathcal M_{\varepsilon, \delta}}\sup_{\bth \in \Theta} \E\|M(\bm Y) - \bth\|_2^2.$ A privacy-constrained minimax lower bound for this problem is established via the score attack technique in Section \ref{sec: ranking lower bound}.
 We then propose a differentially private estimator via maximizing a randomly perturbed and $\ell_2$-penalized version of the likelihood function in Section \ref{sec: ranking upper bound}.
 The minimax lower bound is shown to be optimal by analyzing the performance of this differentially private estimator.